Miliyonayalew/Marriott-Reservation-Backend/README.md

 # 📖 MARRIOT HOTEL RESERVATIONS APP <a name="about-project"></a>

-**MARRIOT HOTEL RESERVATIONS APP** is an app to make bookings for the Marriot hotel rooms.
+**MARRIOT HOTEL RESERVATIONS APP** is an app to make bookings for the Marriot hotel rooms developed with Ruby on Rails for the Back-end and React for the Front-end.

 ## 🛠 Built With <a name="built-with"></a>